I’ve been a paying customer for A Small Orange for the last 37 months. During that time, I’ve monitored their performance – avg. load time and uptime.

 We set-up a basic WordPress website on one of their cheapest hosting plan ‘Tiny Plan’ (cost $71 without a domain name) back in June of 2015, and collected uptime & speed stats over twelve months that you can review here.

 So… how do they compare to their better-known sister-brands?
 Let’s take a look.

 Originally launched back in 2003 by Tim Dorr, A Small Orange now have two server locations in Dallas, Texas and Dearborn, Michigan.
 A Small Orange, despite their small status and whimsical name, has been at this for awhile.
 And the data proves they know what they’re doing.

 Getting your website featured on a major publication can unleash a flood of traffic within just a few minutes.
 That exposure is amazing.
 That is, until your site crashes.

 Unfortunately, it doesn’t matter how well your site performs if it keeps getting knocked offline by an under-performing web host with poor uptime statistics to support it’s performance.

 But that’s not the case with A Small Orange.

-Our analysis showed an uptime of 99.97% over a six month period.
+Our analysis showed an uptime of 99.98% over a eight month period (.04% better than industry average).
 That’s phenomenal, far out-performing the bigger, more notable names in the industry (including their sister companies).

 - April average uptime: 99.98%